timothymarois/template-laravel-app/README.md

 - ✅ Laravel 11 – [Documentation](https://laravel.com/docs/11.x)
 - ✅ Vuejs 3 – [Documentation](https://vuejs.org/guide/introduction.html)
 - ✅ Inertia – [Documentation](https://inertiajs.com/) | [Why Inertia?](https://inertiajs.com/who-is-it-for)
+- ✅ MySQL 8 – Database can be changed to any other engine.
+Since MySQL is the most common and practical for most use-cases, it is included by default.

 #### Design